-With the holidays and a bright New Year fast approaching, it’s important to make sure everyone stays safe and prepared for the winter storms, blizzards, and arctic blasts that will soon be bombarding residents across the United States.
+With the holidays and a bright New Year fast approaching, it’s also important to make sure everyone stays safe and prepared for the winter storms, blizzards, and arctic blasts that will soon be bombarding residents across the United States.
 We’re here to help with this comprehensive guide to winter weather safety.

 According to the National Safety Council (NSC), weather-related fatalities have spiked 41 percent since 2014.
 The NSC also reported that winter conditions were one of the leading causes of weather-related deaths in 2018.

 Also last year, winter storms were the second-most dangerous weather event responsible for the most injuries in the United States.
 Not only can winter storms cause significant personal injury and potentially death, but the havoc that blizzards can wreak on your home and vehicles is not to be underestimated.

 Are you ready to stay safe and healthy when winter storms strike this year?
 If not, you’ve come to the right place.

 Our winter storm preparation guide will provide you with the essential readiness steps you and your family need to take as you head into this winter season.
 Below you will also find must-know data regarding historical winter weather trends to ensure you’re prepared when snow and ice hit your city.

 Winter weather creates difficult driving conditions, which can lead to accidents.
 These cause a rise in your auto insurance rates.
 Fortunately, there are many ways to lower them.
 The easiest and quickest is to compare live rates from different insurance companies.

 Enter your ZIP code into our online quote comparison system today to do just that and start saving.